kodosa7/eshop/README.md

 ## Description

 This app is a mockup e-shop website app that displays list of goods fetched from an API in categories, with an ordering functionality.
+It has been made as an educational project during the [https://coreskill.tech/](CoreSkill) Mentoring Programme.

 ## Website